KSP-ModularManagement/KSPe/README.md

 Offer a compatibility layer to older Add'Ons that relies on the (now) legacy API from KSP API Extensions.

-See [the respective Manual](https://github.com/net-lisias-ksp/KSPe/blob/mestre/Docs/KSP-API-Extensions.md) for more information.
+See [the Manual](https://github.com/net-lisias-ksp/KSPAPIExtensions/blob/master/Docs/KSP-API-Extensions.md) for more information.

 ## Installation